worktheclock/replit.github.io/repls/files.md

 - When you change a file through your program, those changes will not be reflected until the repl stops running
 - Directories/folders cannot be programmatically generated or removed
-- Files cannot be deleted programmatically (but they can be manually deleted)
+- Files cannot be deleted or renamed programmatically (but it can be done manually from the file tree )
-- Because of the above, renaming a file will result in duplicating the file with the new name (since the old file won't be deleted).